We are currently accepting IUGA Research Grant applications. The submission deadline is 11:59pm CDT on April 1, 2019.

 - List previous research activities and accomplishments, especially as they relate to the proposed research project or your ability to complete the proposed research project.
-If including a CV, it must be brief and limited to 2 pages with only relevant information included.

 - Describe the goals and objectives of previous research as it relates to the proposed research project, as this provides a context for the work you plan to undertake.

 - Describe the service areas and populations served.
 Include a description of laboratory facilities, if applicable.